-- (1) Provide a detailed start-up plan as well as specific organizational goals for the planning year (SY 2018-2019) to ensure that the school is ready for a successful launch in fall 2019.
+- (1) Provide a detailed start-up plan as well as specific organizational goals for the planning year (SY 2020-2021) to ensure that the school is ready for a successful launch in fall 2021.
 Using the template provided, outline key activities, responsible parties, and milestones and submit as Attachment 10. - (2) Please describe the plans for leadership training and development of the selected school leader during the incubation year prior to school opening and how these plans support your year 0 goals.
-If partnering with an organization, please briefly describe the main components of the training program. - (3) Explain who will work on a full-time or nearly full-time basis immediately following assignment of a location to lead development of the school(s) and the plan to compensate these individuals.
+If partnering with an organization, please briefly describe the main components of the training program and why that organization was chosen. - (3) Explain who will work on a full-time or nearly full-time basis immediately following assignment of a location to lead development of the school(s) and the plan to compensate these individuals.